When you choose custom boxes for your products, you will probably know what you want them to look like including the size, design, and more.

 That’s not to say that offset printing is slow because an experienced printing company can still perform it quickly.

-If the image quality is essential for you, which it probably is for your custom packaging, offset printing is the best option.
+If the printing image quality is essential for you, which is probably for your custom packaging, offset printing is the best option.
 Quite simply, nothing beats it.

 Compared to digital print, the final result is clean, the typography is distinctive, and it produces rich images and vivid colors.
-The level of precision cannot be matched.
+No other level of precision can match it.

 If you have a small print job and a low budget, digital printing may be better.
 But with a large print run and tight budget, you will save money using offset printing.